MCU-Wide Timing Side Channels and Their Detection: Timing side channels in SoCs

 \section{Timing side channels in SoCs}

 This paper focuses on timing side channels in MCU SoCs.
-In the following, we describe the considered threat model (Sec.~\ref{sec:threat-model}) and illustrate how timing side channels in SoCs can be exploited (Sec.~\ref{sec:attack-structure}).
+In this section, we describe the threat model (Sec.~\ref{sec:threat-model}) and illustrate how timing side channels in SoCs can be exploited (Sec.~\ref{sec:attack-structure}).